How to Actually Start Saving Money While Still Paying Rent and Bills

 They purchase items hastily without really thinking about it.

-Most often, they end up realizing that they spent money on things that they don’t really need.
+Most often, they end up realising that they spent money on things that they don’t need.

 If you feel that you are one of them, it’s time to make the change if you badly want to save money.

-Determine the things that you really need to get and stick on that list.
+Determine the things that you need to get and stick on that list.

-This doesn’t mean that you can’t purchase things that you want.
+This method or prioritisation doesn’t mean that you can’t purchase things that you want.

-It’s important that you still reward yourself so you wouldn’t feel deprived and it will be easier to stick with your new budget.
+It’s crucial that you still reward yourself so you wouldn’t feel deprived and it will be easier to stick with your new budget.